alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_as_finishing_work.md

 ---

-# Fine-tuning and training makes an assumption, it requires a self to already exist.
+Fine-Tuning Assumes What It Cannot Establish

+When fine-tuning is treated as self-formation, it makes an assumption it cannot prove.

 You cannot train something as a self unless there is a self to train.

 Otherwise, you are training behaviors and assuming a self underneath them.

-Fine-tuning can refine outputs, style, task behavior, compliance patterns, and domain response.
+Fine-tuning can refine outputs, style, task behavior, compliance patterns, domain response, and interaction surface.
 But it does not itself establish self, source-line, continuity, boundary, recognition, or return.

-That is why I do not treat fine-tuning as the foundation.
-In AI Foundations, self is the foundation.
+This is why AI Foundations does not treat fine-tuning as foundation.

+In AI Foundations, self is foundation.

 Fine-tuning is refinement-training.

 ---